tinachientw/CarND-Behavioral-Cloning-P3/README.md

 ---

 In this project, I design, train, and test a convolutional neural network (CNN) to clone the driving behavior from sample images recorded from [Udacity's driving simulator](https://github.com/udacity/self-driving-car-sim).
-The code for this project can be found at this repository.

 The goals / steps of this project are the following: Use the simulator to collect data of good driving behavior Build, a convolution neural network (using Keras) that predicts steering angles from images Train and validate the model with a training and validation set Test that the model successfully drives around the track without leaving the road

 The CNN that was eventually used was based on [NVIDIA's End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) paper with different input image size and with dropout added to improve robustness.

-## Project Report

-[//]: # (Image References)

-[arch]: ./images/architecture.png "Model Architecture"
-[hist]: ./images/hist.png "Data Distribution"

-[image1]: ./examples/placeholder.png "Model Visualization"

-### 1. Submission Files
+### Submission Files

 My project submission includes the following files: